damnnDaman/projects/README.md

 <h3><strong>License 📜</strong></h3>

-This repository is licensed under the MIT License.
+This repository is licensed under the damnnDaman License.
 Feel free to use and modify the code for educational and personal purposes.
 If you’re interested in using it for commercial purposes, just drop me a message for permission! 🙌

 ---